morse129/MultiElementWingGenerator/README.md

 ## Credit

-If you gained any value out of this app, give it a star!
+If you gained any value out of this app, give it a star on GitHub!

 This app was created by Nick Morse.
 I'm not actively maintaining this repo, but if you encounter problems, please raise them as an [issue](https://github.com/morse129/MultiElementWingGenerator/issues).